samartzidis/NanoWakeWord/README.md

 # NanoWakeWord

-NanoWakeWord is a minimal C# port of the [openWakeWord](https://github.com/dscripka/openWakeWord) project's wake-word engine.
+NanoWakeWord is a minimal C# port of the Python [openWakeWord](https://github.com/dscripka/openWakeWord) wake-word detection engine.

 It runs efficiently on any platform supporting .NET Standard 2.0, including the RaspberryPi Zero 2/2W (linux-arm64).